tommason14/autochem/README.md

 - Scraping log files for relevant results:
   - energies
   - geometries
-    - Intermolecular hydrogen bond lengths
+    - intermolecular hydrogen bond lengths
   - vibrations
   - fluorescence data
   - geodesic charges
   - homo-lumo gaps
 - Automatic analysis of results
-  - Interaction energies
+  - interaction energies
-    - Purely ionic systems
+    - purely ionic systems
-    - Mixed ionic/neutral species
+    - mixed ionic/neutral species
-  - Calculates free energies
+  - calculates free energies

+Also exportable as a python package, and can be easily extended.
+See the [examples](examples/) section for more details.